clear-code/fcitx5-virtualkeyboard-ui/README.md

 ## What's this?

-A virtual keyboard UI module for [Fcitx5](https://github.com/fcitx/fcitx5), based on ClassicUI.
+A virtual keyboard UI module for [Fcitx5](https://github.com/fcitx/fcitx5), based on ClassicUI bundled in Fcitx5.
-The main target environment of this module [Weston](https://gitlab.freedesktop.org/wayland/weston/).
+The main target environment of this module is [Weston](https://gitlab.freedesktop.org/wayland/weston/).
+On X11, it partially works but not yet perfect, need further work.

 Currently following languages/layouts are supported: